 Guide to the Mobile Homes Act 2013

-- As well as an application fee, local authorities are now allowed to charge park owners an annual fee for the site licence – the level of this fee will depend on various factors.
+- As well as an application fee, local authorities are also allowed to charge park owners an annual fee for the site licence – the level of this fee will depend on various factors.
 Failure to pay the annual fee may eventually lead to the site licence being revoked;

-Breach of Site Licence Conditions by Park Owner (came into force on 1 April 2014)
+Breach of Site Licence Conditions by Park Owner

 - Set out the breaches which have been identified;

-If you still fail to comply with the Compliance Notice after being prosecuted, the local authority may go onto the park and carry out the work needed to comply with the Notice.
-It may then charge the park owner for the cost of this work.
-The local authority may charge the park owner for the cost of preparing the Compliance Notice, including any expert or legal advice taken by the local authority.
-Any charges which are not paid within the required period will be attached to the park owner’s land, similar to a mortgage.
+If you still fail to comply with the Compliance Notice after being prosecuted, the local authority may go on to the park and carry out the work needed to comply with the Notice.
+It may then charge you for the cost of this work.
+The local authority may charge for the cost of preparing the Compliance Notice, including any expert or legal advice taken by the local authority.
+Any charges which are not paid within the required period will be attached to the land, similar to a mortgage.

 Changes to Sales/Gifting of Park Homes

-One of the main concerns raised by Parliament before the new Act was the issue of “sale blocking” by some park owners, where occupiers were effectively being prevented from selling their homes.
-The new Act has made some key changes to the procedure that must be followed whenever a park home is sold or gifted on a park on or after 26 May 2013, which are as follows:
+One of the main reasons for Parliament passing the 2013 Act was to address the issue of “sale blocking”, where the actions of some park owners were effectively preventing residents from selling their homes.
+The Act introduced a new procedure that must be followed whenever a park home is now sold or gifted by an occupier on a park, which is as follows:

-Assignment of Existing Occupation Agreements
+Assignment of “Existing” Occupation Agreements

-Where the occupation agreement being assigned commenced before 26 May 2013, and has not been assigned since 26 May 2013, the occupier must serve notice on the park owner that he/she proposes to sell or gift the mobile home, and to assign the occupation agreement, to the person(s) named in the notice.
+Once the resident has accepted an offer from a buyer, they must serve notice on you in the prescribed form (“Notice of Proposed Sale”) that he/she proposes to sell or gift the mobile home, and to assign the occupation agreement, to the person(s) named in the notice.

-The Refusal Notice must be served in the prescribed form and contain the information required under the Act – if it does not, it will be invalid.
+The Refusal Notice must be served in the prescribed form and must contain the information required under the Act – if it does not, it will be invalid.

-Assignment of New Occupation Agreements
+Assignment of “New” Occupation Agreements

-Where the occupation agreement being assigned commenced after 26 May 2013, or has been assigned since 26 May 2013, it is regarded as a “new agreement”.
-The occupier may sell or gift the mobile home, and assign the agreement, without the approval of the park owner.
-The new occupier must notify the park owner of the sale and assignment as soon as possible after completion of the sale/gift.
+Where the occupation agreement being assigned commenced after 26 May 2013, or started before that date but has since been assigned, it is a “New Agreement”.
+The occupier may sell or gift the mobile home, and assign the agreement, without first informing you.
+The new occupier must notify you of the sale and assignment within 7 days after completion of the sale/gift.